How to Apply a Tourniquet for Blood Draw

 - Positioning the patient correctly.

-- Finding the appropriate vein for blood draw.
+- Finding the appropriate vein for a blood draw.

 Once the previous steps have been taken in the process, you can apply the tourniquet.
 It’s always a good idea to let your patient know what you’re doing while you’re doing it.
 This helps to put them at ease.
 When you’re ready, begin to put on the band with the following steps: